 response_time_bucket attribute, allowing you to accurately monitor the ratio of slow to fast requests and visualize the evolution of those buckets without indexing all of your logs.

 In this post, we’ve explored how to get more out of your logs by categorizing them with log processors.
 We’ve also seen how log categories can help you create more cost-effective indexing policies and richer log-based metrics, allowing you to get critical visibility into high-priority logs and long-term trends, without the expense of indexing and retaining everything.
-You can complement your existing log pipelines with Enrichment Tables, which enable you to automatically map business-critical data to your logs for faster troubleshooting.
+You can complement your existing log pipelines with Reference Tables, which enable you to automatically map business-critical data to your logs for faster troubleshooting.
 If you’re already using Datadog, check out our documentation to learn more about using processors to categorize your log data.
 Otherwise, sign up for a free trial to get started.